robenkleene/collections/cards/computer-science.md

 ## Algorithms

+- **How do you determine whether to iterate a list and build up a associative array versus iterating the array twice in nested loops?** The only time you need to iterate a single array in nested loops is when performing a sort.

 ### Dijkstra's Dutch National Flag Problem

 - **What is Dijkstra's Dutch national flag problem?** Sort an array with any number of items, each representing one of three colors.